Try JustDone

 Some checkers also scan internal databases, which means they can catch you submitting your own previous work if you're reusing a paper.
 So even self-plagiarism gets flagged.

-The biggest thing to know: not all scanners are created equal.
+The biggest thing to know: not all scanners are created the same.

 Some free tools only check against open websites.
 They’ll miss most academic sources.
 Others, like Turnitin (which is widely used in universities), scan everything from past student papers to paid academic journals.